dennisslimmers/Diceware/README.md

 # Optional arguments

-With the _--help_ command you can see every optional argument you can provide to generate different outcomes.
+With the _--help_ command you can see every optional argument that can be provided to generate different outcomes.

 ```bash
 $ python diceware.py --help